 - A First Year Showcase of new theatre and dance students - freshman and transfers.

-- 4 faculty directed mainstage productions.
-One show in each season is selected based on a rotation of historic periods.
+- Four faculty-directed mainstage productions.
+One show in each season is selected based on a rotation of historical periods.
 The remaining three productions are selected from proposals suggested by faculty and students.

-- 3 Dance Concerts featuring faculty and student choreography.
+- Two Dance Concerts featuring faculty and student choreography.

 - Theatre for youth performances produced by Appalachian Young People's Theatre.
-The AYPT spring production tours to elementary schools throughout Western North Carolina.
+The AYPT production tours to elementary schools throughout Western North Carolina in the spring.

 - New York City: Theatre

 Teacher Training Programs